-Success criteria A. Children eligible of PP attain well in reading, writing and maths.
-Pupils eligible for PP across school make rapid progress by the end of the year so that 70% of pupils eligible for PP meet age related expectations in reading, writing and maths combined.
-B. PP children identified as high ability are making as much progress as other children in R, W and M with a greater proportion achieving greater depth.
+4. O utcomes Success criteria A. Children eligible of disadvantaged attain well in reading, writing and maths.
+Pupils eligible for PP across school make rapid progress by the end of the year so that at least 70% of pupils eligible for PP meet age related expectations in reading, writing and maths combined.
+B. Disadvantaged children identified as high ability are making as much progress as other children in R, W and M with a greater proportion achieving greater depth.
 Pupils eligible for PP identified as high ability make as much progress as 'other' pupils identified as high ability, across Key Stage 2 in maths, reading and writing.
 Measured in Y4, 5 and 6 by teacher assessments and successful moderation practices established with other schools.
-C. High levels of progress and improved learning attitudes are evident of children in Year 5.
-Attainment of Y5 cohort improves particularly for PP children RWM combined.
-End of Year 3 data for RWM combined for Y5 cohort 36.2%.
-Improved to +70% RWM figure with accelerated progress across all subjects in Y5.
-D. Increased attendance rates for pupils eligible for PP. PP children with less 90% attendance have targeted intervention to improve their attendance rates.
-Reduce the number of persistent absentees among pupils eligible for PP to 10% or below.
-Overall PP attendance improves from 92.8% to 96% in line with 'other' pupils.
+C. High levels of progress and improved learning attitudes are evident of children in Year 6.
+Attainment of Y6 cohort improves particularly for disadvantaged children RWM combined.
+D. Increased attendance rates for pupils eligible for PP. Disadvantaged children with less 90% attendance have targeted intervention to improve their attendance rates.
+Reduce the number of persistent absentees among pupils eligible for disadvantaged pupils to 10% or below.
+Overall PP attendance improves from 92.8% to 96% in line with 'non-disadvantaged' pupils.